 One possibility for this “fifth force” is a particle we nickname the dark photon.
 “Dark,” because it interacts mostly with dark matter, and “photon” because its interactions with charged particles are just like the interactions of the ordinary photon, but much weaker.
 Unlike the massless photon, the dark photon can be massive, which leads to distinctive experimental signatures: for example, a dark photon radiated from a high-speed electron wants to steal all of the electron’s energy, while an ordinary photon would prefer to sneak away with as little energy as possible.
 My research is focused on designing novel experiments to detect such dark photons and their interactions with dark and visible matter, and on using a dark photon to explain anomalies in precision low-energy physics.

 New forces can also have effects which are purely quantum in nature.
 A new force which couples only to muons could affect the value of the muon magnetic moment (known as “g-2” for historical reasons) and may explain why the measured and predicted values for this quantity have been discrepant by more than 3 standard deviations for several decades.
-If this anomaly is confirmed by the g-2 experiment at Fermilab (from which we expect data any day now!), my collaborators and I showed that a muon collider with sufficient energy is guaranteed to discover the new particles or forces responsible for this anomaly.
+This anomaly was recently confirmed by the g-2 experiment at Fermilab; my collaborators and I showed that a muon collider with sufficient energy is guaranteed to discover the new particles or forces responsible for this anomaly.
 As the particle physics community gears up for the next generation of high-energy colliders, this provides strong motivation to consider a muon collider as a possible way forward.

 - Y. Kahn, G. Krnjaic, N. Tran, and A. Whitbeck.
 M^3: A New Muon Missing Momentum Experiment to Probe (g − 2)_μ and Dark Matter at Fermilab.
 JHEP 1809 (2018) 153. arXiv:1804.03144.